tkaitchuck/aHash/README.md

 As you can see above aHash like `FxHash` provides a large speedup over `SipHash-1-3` which is already nearly twice as fast as `SipHash-2-4`.

 Rust's HashMap by default uses `SipHash-1-3` because faster hash functions such as `FxHash` are predictable and vulnerable to denial of service attacks.
-While `aHash` has both very strong scrambling as well as very high performance.
+While `aHash` has both very strong scrambling and very high performance.

 AHash performs well when dealing with large inputs because aHash reads 8 or 16 bytes at a time. (depending on availability of AES-NI)